-Transportation conformity is required under Clean Air Act section 176(c) (42 U.S.C.
+Transportation conformity is required under CAA section 176(c) (42 U.S.C.
 7506(c)) to ensure that federally supported highway and transit project activities are consistent with ("conform to") the purpose of the SIP.
 Conformity to the purpose of the SIP means that transportation activities will not cause new air quality violations, worsen existing violations, or delay timely attainment of the relevant NAAQS and interim milestones.
-EPA's transportation conformity rule (40 CFR Parts 51 and 93) establishes the criteria and procedures for determining whether transportation plans, TIPs or projects conform to the SIP.
+EPA's transportation conformity rule (40 CFR Parts 51 and 93) establishes the criteria and procedures for determining whether transportation plans, transportation improvement programs (TIPs) or projects conform to the SIP.
 Transportation conformity applies to areas that are designated nonattainment, and those redesignated to attainment after 1990 ("maintenance areas") for transportation-related criteria pollutants.
-Some areas that are currently doing transportation conformity could benefit from retrofit project reductions, including ozone, PM{2.5}, and PM10 nonattainment and maintenance areas.
+Some areas that are currently doing transportation conformity could benefit from project reductions, including ozone, PM2.5, and PM10 nonattainment and maintenance areas.

-In urban areas, transportation planning and conformity determinations are the responsibility of the MPO.
+In urban areas, transportation planning and conformity determinations for transportation plans and TIPs are the responsibility of the MPO.
 MPOs are responsible for updating and revising the transportation plan and TIP on a periodic basis, as well as making transportation plan and TIP conformity determinations.
 Such a determination includes a regional emissions analysis that shows that the emissions expected from the area's planned transportation system do not exceed the motor vehicle emissions budget ("budget") set by the SIP for meeting RFP, attainment, or maintenance requirements.
-In cases where an area does not yet have a SIP in place, a different type of emissions test18 is used for conformity.
 After an MPO's conformity determination, the U.S. DOT must also determine conformity of the transportation plan and/or TIP.
 The interagency consultation process is required to be used when developing transportation plans, TIPs, conformity determinations, and SIPs, and the process includes MPOs, state departments of transportation, public transit agencies, other transportation agencies, state and local air quality agencies, EPA, and DOT (40 CFR 93.105).

-4.2 What kinds of retrofit projects can be used in transportation conformity determinations?
+4.2 Can emission reductions from projects be accounted for in transportation conformity determinations?